theoho-png/31253-DatabaseProgramming/README.md

 The ouput prediction is in LOCAL_RM16 table.

-I is essential to set server output on.
+It is essential to set server output on.